Nyctophilus/blogly/README.md

 ## Overview

-#### Blogly is a fully functional blogging website.
+- Blogly is a fully functional blogging website.
-##### Authentication is implemented with next-auth (GitHub & credentials) providers.
+- Authentication is implemented with next-auth (GitHub & credentials) providers.
-##### Users can sign up or log in using email and password authentication or their GitHub accounts.
+- Users can sign up or log in using email and password authentication or their GitHub accounts.
 Once logged in they are able to view all published blogs.
-##### Users can register, log in, log out and create new blogs.
+- Users can register, log in, log out and create new blogs.
 Users can only update or delete owned blogs that they have published.
-##### It allows users to create, read and share their thoughts with the world.
+- It allows users to create, read and share their thoughts with the world.
-##### Admin has full control over the website, admin can publish, update or delete any blog.
+- Admin has full control over the website, admin can publish, update or delete any blog.
 Admin can also delete a user with the associated blogs.
-##### Middleware is implemented to protect routes such as the login page from the authenticated users, the blogs page from the unauthenticated users, also the admin page from unauthenticated or regular users.
+- Middleware is implemented to protect routes such as the login page from the authenticated users, the blogs page from the unauthenticated users, also the admin page from unauthenticated or regular users.
+- Forms validations both Server & Client sides.
+Showcasing responsive informative feedback to user's actions in realtime.

 <br>